Axel-cmd/Portfolio/README.md

 The goal of this project is to present my **projects**, **technical skills**, and **professional background** through a clean and responsive website.

 Although the website content itself is written in French, the codebase and documentation are fully open-source and intended to be understandable and reusable.

 ---

+## 🧠 Why This Portfolio

+I built this portfolio to practice modern tooling (Vite, TS) during my class, and to present my development journey in a structured way

+---